simomagi/elastic_feature_consolidation/Readme.md

 ![](images/EFC_overview_split.png)

-This repository contains all code needed to reproduce the experimental results in Elastic Feature Consolidation For Cold Start Exemplar-Free Incremental Learning, accepted at ICLR 2024.
+This repository contains all code needed to reproduce the experimental results in Elastic Feature Consolidation For Cold Start Exemplar-Free Incremental Learning, published at ICLR 2024.

 # Setting up the Conda environment